Quick Fix

 How do I open Inspect Element without right-clicking?

-Once the Develop menu is enabled, you can go to Develop > Show Web Inspector in the top menu bar, or use the Option + Cmd + I shortcut.
+Go to Develop → Show Web Inspector from the top menu bar or use Option + Cmd + I.

 Does this fix work on iPhone or iPad?

-No, this specific fix is for macOS.
-To inspect elements on iOS Safari, you must connect your iPhone to a Mac via USB and use the Mac’s Develop menu to select the connected device.
+This fix is for macOS Safari.
+For iOS Safari inspection, connect the iPhone/iPad to a Mac and use the Mac’s Develop menu to inspect the device.

 Why did my Develop menu disappear after an update?